 Historical tailings impoundments may contain saturated semi-fluid materials at depth, long after tailings deposition has ceased and after surface reclamation has been completed.
-These saturated materials can liquefy and flow if the impoundment is compromised.
-A historical tailings pile can also present a risk to an underground mine development if there is potential for the mine development to generate a propagating zone of cracking and/or surface subsidence that ultimately interacts with the tailings impoundment.
-The risk of a sudden mudrush breach can be mitigated by using ground improvement techniques to reduce the potential for the tailings to flow.
+These saturated materials can liquefy and flow if the impoundment is breached.
+A historical tailings pile can represent a risk to an underground mine development if there is potential for the mine development to generate a propagating zone of cracking and/or surface subsidence that ultimately interacts with the historical tailings impoundment.
+The risk of a sudden mudrush breach can be mitigated by reducing the potential for the tailings to flow.
 This paper presents a case study for the New Afton Mine located in British Columbia, Canada.
-The opportunities to use best available technologies to reduce the risks associated with operating and closed tailings facilities are presented and discussed.
-The emphasis is on novel application of simple and proven technologies to efficiently and effectively stabilize the tailings to achieve the ultimate objectives for dam and mine safety.
+A rheological model was developed to characterize the yield stress and flowability of a historic tailings deposit.
+In-situ and laboratory testing was completed to understand the variability between sandy tailings, deposited as above or below water beaches, and finer tailings 'slimes', deposited further from the deposition points.
+Simple index properties such as moisture content and clay-sized fraction were used to characterize the tailings rheology.
+A field-scale trial program was implemented to demonstrate that the tailings could be quickly and effectively densified and dewatered using wick drains, consolidation loading, and dewatering wells.